brendanadnerb/critical-mass-code-challenge/README.md

 Runs locally at https://localhost:3000/

-### Notes & TODO
+### Notes

-I'd like to track a boolean during resize, so that the marker element doesn't tween to new positions while resizing - it should just stick under the active item.
+I'd like to track a `resizing` boolean during resize, so that the marker element doesn't tween to new positions while resizing - it should just stick under the active item.

 Current Time display - some animation would be nice.